Provides event information when an app is launched.

-Windows Store apps built for Windows using C++, C#, or Visual Basic typically implement activation points by overriding methods of the Application object.
+Windows Store apps using C++, C#, or Visual Basic typically implement activation points by overriding methods of the Application object.
 The default template app.xaml code-behind files always include an override for OnLaunched.
 The default implementation includes initial navigation support and state management through the SuspensionManager helper class.

 Avoid performing tasks during launch if they could significantly increase the time required to launch your app.
 Instead, you can trigger additional loading tasks by listening for the SplashScreen.Dismissed event.